Your Next Steps

 You cannot register for your second semester of classes until your first semester bill is settled (either paid in full or current in an approved payment plan).
 You can view and make payments on your bill online through Web Advisor (use your North Park network account to log in).

-Immunization and Medical Information: After you have paid your tuition deposit, you’ll receive a healthcare form that you must complete and return to the University.
+Immunization and Medical Information: After you have paid your tuition deposit, you’ll receive a immunization record form that you must complete and return to the University.
 This is due each year by July 15 (for the fall semester) or December 15 (for the spring).
 If you are participating on one our intercollegiate athletic teams, please complete the pre-participation packet.

 Health Insurance: North Park no longer requires students to provide proof that they are covered by a health insurance policy, and will no longer offer a health insurance policy for purchase.
 However, we strongly encourage students and their families to explore their options for insurance coverage.
 Student-athletes have different requirements for their participation in intercollegiate competition.